Drumsticks1/TS3-LogDataViewer/README.md

 See the todo.h for planned features.

 ### It does not contain and never will
-- Any information that isn't logged (e.g. nickname changes while connected, but the new nickname still is added to the list when disconnecting)
+- Any information that isn't logged (e.g. nickname changes while connected, but the new nickname still is added to the list when disconnecting).

 ## Installation
 As the file name already implies, the install instructions can be found in the file "Install Instructions".<br />